 Driver fatigue is responsible for up to 30 percent of all car accidents.
 Truck drivers, who usually have to follow tight deadlines and work long hours—including some who drive through the night--are a major group affected by driver fatigue.

-As a response to the high statistic, the Federal Motor Carrier Safety Administration has passed laws restricting the amount of time truck drivers can operate their vehicles.
+As a response to the high statistic, the Federal Motor Carrier Safety Administration has passed laws restricting the amount of time truck drivers can operate their vehicles safely reducing the risk of a truck accident.
 Before the law change, drivers were able to work over 80 hours a week—which placed them at high risk of becoming fatigued, and thus affected their driving abilities.

 |Truck drivers are opposing important laws that impact road safety.|